freqtrade/freqtrade/docs/configuration.md

 strategy can lose all your money.
 Be aware of what you are doing when you run it in production mode.

+### Setup your exchange account

+You will need to create API Keys (usually you get `key` and `secret`) from the Exchange website and you'll need to insert this into the appropriate fields in the configuration or when asked by the installation script.
+API Keys are usually only required for real / production trading, but are not required for paper-trading / dry-run.

 ### To switch your bot in production mode

 **Edit your `config.json`  file.**